maxlieb/PushRDPWrap/README.md

 # PushRDPWrap
-Remote RDPWrap Installer - RDP to a remote computer without kicking out the current user.
+Remote RDPWrap Installer - Connect using RDP to workstations without kicking out the current user.

 USAGE: MulRDP ComputerName
 * ComputerName Needs to be a hostname, not an IP address (PSRemoting limitation)
   * In the future might add psexec fallback.
-  * Script will enable PSRemoting on the remote computer automatically
+  * Script will enable PSRemoting on the remote computer automatically.
-* Obviously admin rights on the remote machine and network access to it are required.
+* Obviously admin rights on the remote machine, and network access to it, are required.
 * Local machine must be able to download files from github.
-* It does NOT create an RDP session, do this manually like you normally would using whatever app and device you like.
+* It does NOT create an RDP session, do this manually like you normally would, using whatever app and device you like.

 This script utilizes [stascorp/rdpwrap](https://github.com/stascorp/rdpwrap) and it's auto update script from [asmtron/rdpwrap](https://github.com/stascorp/rdpwrap/pull/1160).

-The above tool allows concurrent RDP sessions, visit those repo pages for more details.
+The above tools allow concurrent RDP sessions, visit the links for more details.

 This script was created to resolve a problem I had for the following use case: